 So, how do I initiate change?
 How do I begin to cultivate a work-life balance where I make time for my health, my love life, and my family?

 I am going to start by saying no. No to late night emails.
 No to unnecessary meetings when a shared google doc will do.
 No to taking on work if I don’t need them financially or if they don’t help me grow.

 I am going to start saying yes.
 Yes to a set bedtime and set mealtimes.
-Yes to remembering to speak and show love towards my boyfriend who’s infinitely patient and understanding towards me.
+Yes to remembering to speak and show love to the people in my sphere.
 Yes to implementing dates in my calendar to see my family and honoring that commitment.
 Yes to setting boundaries between work and the other aspects of my life.
 Yes to carving out time for ME.